3.1 Extension services in the region

 3.3 Seed production facilities in the region

-3.4 Manufacturers of feed and fertilizers in the region
+3.4 Manufacture of feed and fertilizer in the region

 3.6 Other services for the industry

 3.7 Local credit programmes

 In Latin American countries aquaculture extension is usually the responsibility of the respective ministries in which fisheries and/or aquaculture belongs.
 Most extension services are established to work with individual farmers, rather than any of the larger corporations engaging in aquaculture.

 Extension agents assist farmers with site selection, pond construction, water management, provision of seed, and harvesting, and most of this well-established work concerns the farming of trout, tilapia, and common carp.
 However, extension assistance now is not limited to pond farming, and agents advise and assist small-scale fishermen and farmers to practise extensive culture in dams and other water bodies.
 Agents also help in the search for government funding for farmers, and in the management of resources, either as produced by farmers or exploited natural resources.